- Appointments 866.588.2264

 Typically, early testing is best for learning disabilities.
-Your child can learn new reading strategies sooner when the learning disorder is diagnosed early.
-Many children show reading problems prior to third grade, but the reading demands increase with age and it is important to diagnose any learning disorder as early as possible.
+Your child can begin learning new reading strategies sooner with an early diagnosis.
+Many children show reading problems before third grade, but the reading demands increase with age, and it’s important to diagnose any learning disorder as early as possible.

 Your child’s school may recommend an evaluation for learning disabilities with a certified educational psychologist.
 Ask the school administration for help finding one available to you.

 Management and Treatment

 Currently, no medications treat dyslexia.
 Instead, educational interventions can teach effective new ways to learn and read.

 Children with dyslexia may work with a trained specialist to learn new reading skills.
 Sometimes, slowing down a lesson gives a child with dyslexia more time to cover topics.
 Work with your child’s school to ensure your child gets the education they deserve.